 Mental Health Disorders Leading to Addiction

 People with mental health disorders may use substances to cope with their symptoms.
 For example, someone with anxiety might drink alcohol to feel more relaxed.
-Over time, this can lead to addiction.To better understand the underlying factors contributing to addiction, taking an addictive personality test can offer valuable insights, aiding in the development of a personalized dual diagnosis treatment plan.
+Over time, this can lead to addiction.To better understand the underlying factors contributing to addiction, taking an addictive personality test can offer valuable insights, aiding in the development of a personalized dual diagnosis tr

 Addiction Leading to Mental Health Disorders